Raynes/lazybot/README.markdown

 As for what OSes this bot actually runs on: I have no clue.
 I've seen it run on several Ubuntu distros, but nobody (that I know of) has yet to venture into the world of sexpbot-on-windows or mac.
 If you do, please let me know how it goes.

 Right now, there are no distributions, so the easiest way to run the bot is to clone the repository.
 Install leiningen or cake and do 'lein deps' or 'cake deps' to install the project's dependencies into the lib/ directory.
+Additionally, you will need MongoDB installed (in some future version, this will be an optional dependency).
 Edit .sexpbot/info.clj to put the servers and other information the bot needs to have in there, get MongoDB running, and then run ./sexpbot.
-After you run the bot the first time, you'll have to edit configuration in ~/.sexpbot/info.clj.
+After you run the bot the first time, you'll have to edit configuration in ~/.sexpbot/info.clj (the .sexpbot directory is copied to your home directory the first time).

 You can also run `lein uberjar` or `cake uberjar` which will create a standalone jar file for you to use to run the bot.
 You can just do java -jar jarfile to run it.